← Back to Docs

 Single-Page Apps (SPA)

-If your site uses client-side routing, the ?rgta_ref= parameter may be lost on navigation.
+If your site uses client-side routing, the ?swarm_ref= parameter may be lost on navigation.
 Capture it immediately on app initialization and store it in your state management (Redux, Zustand, etc.) or localStorage in addition to a cookie.

 Delayed Conversions